 - 1. Completed debris generation and debris transport analyses.
-These analyses contain: - Break selection criteria - Calculation of amount and type of debris generated for limiting breaks - Breakdown of debris sizes - Physical debris characteristics (i.e. density, fiber size, particulate size) - Calculation of amounts of each debris postulated to reach the ECCS strainer - 2.
-Completed analysis of water hold-up in containment to identify locations where water will be blocked from reaching the RS and LHSI strainers. - 3.
-Revised the SPS 1 and 2 Technical Specifications (TS) to change the method for starting the inside and outside recirculation spray (RS) pumps in response to a design basis accident.
-The RS pump start, which was based on a time delay following a Consequence Limiting Safeguards (CLS) High High containment pressure setpoint, was revised to start on a coincident CLS High High pressure and RWST low level. - 4.
-Performed a downstream effects analysis for clogging/wear of components in ECCS and RS flow streams downstream of LHSI and RS strainers. - 5.
-Revised the SPS 1 and 2 TS to increase the containment air partial pressure limits to provide analytical margin, including NPSH margin, for the RS and LHSI pumps.
-The TS were also revised to provide new containment sump inspection requirements associated with the new strainers. - 6.
-Replaced the LOCTIC containment analysis methodology for analyzing the response to postulated pipe ruptures inside containment, including a loss of coolant accident

-(LOCA) and a main steam line break (MSLB), with the NRC-approved GOTHIC evaluation methodology discussed in Dominion Topical Report DOM-NAF-3-0.0-P-A. The change to the GOTHIC code provides margin in LOCA peak containment pressure and other accident analysis results.
+These analyses contain: - Break selection criteria - Calculation of amount and type of debris generated for limiting breaks - Breakdown of debris sizes - Physical debris characteristics (i.e. density, fiber size, particulate size) - Calculation of amounts of each debris postulated to reach the LHSI strainer - 2.
+Performed a downstream effects analysis for clogging/wear of components in ECCS and RS flow streams downstream of LHSI and RS strainers. - 3.
+Completed analysis of water hold-up in containment to identify locations where water will be blocked from reaching the ECCS strainer. - 4.
+Revised the NAPS 1 and 2 Technical Specifications (TS) to increase the containment air partial pressure limits to provide analytical margin, including NPSH margin, for the RS and LHSI pumps.
+The TS were also revised to provide new containment sump inspection requirements associated with the new strainers. - 5.
+Replaced the LOCTIC containment analysis methodology for analyzing the response to postulated pipe ruptures inside containment, including a loss of coolant accident (LOCA) and a main steam line break (MSLB), with the NRC-approved GOTHIC evaluation methodology discussed in Dominion Topical Report DOM-NAF-3-0.0-P-A. The change to the GOTHIC code provided margin in LOCA peak containment pressure and other accident analysis results. - 6.
+Revised the LOCA Alternate Source Term (AST) analysis to include the effects from changing the RS pump start methodology and other changes.

-- 7. Revised the SPS 1 and 2 LOCA Alternate Source Term analysis to include the effects from changing the RS pump start methodology and from the other modifications associated with the GSI-191 project. - 8.
-Revised and/or created procedures and programs to ensure that future changes to the plant are evaluated for their effects on the ability of the new containment strainers to perform their design function. - 9.
-Trained operators on the operation of the RS and LHSI systems with respect to the new containment strainers. - 10.
-Completed a Finite Element Analysis (FEA) demonstrating the acceptability of the 18-inch band spacing on the Surry insulation jacketing.
+- 7. Revised and/or created procedures and programs to ensure that future changes to the plant do not adversely affect the ability of the new containment strainers to perform their design function. - 8.
+Trained operators on the operation of the RS and LHSI Systems with respect to the new containment sump strainers.